swax/NAISYS/apps/naisys/README.md

 will wrap things up, and start a fresh shell for the LLM to continue on its work.

 NAISYS tries to be a minimal wrapper, just helping the LLM operate in the shell 'better'.
 Making commands 'context friendly'.
 For instace if a command is long running, NAISYS will interrupt it, show the LLM the current output, and ask the LLM what it wants to do next - wait, kill, or send input.
 The custom command prompt helps the LLM keep track of its token usage during the session.
-The 'comment' command helps the LLM think out loud without putting invalid commands into the shell.
+The 'ns-comment' command helps the LLM think out loud without putting invalid commands into the shell.

 Some use cases are building websites, diagnosing a system for security concerns, mapping out the topology of the local network, learning and performing arbitrary tasks, or just plain exploring the limits of autonomy.
 NAISYS has a built-in